How to Win the Stock Market Game: Cracking the Code

 • This stock is going nowhere; it is hardly moving, and the fundamentals are weak.

-• Pure luck.
+• It was pure luck.
 The fools who jumped in will regret it.
 This is a false breakout.
 This stock is going to drop to new lows.

 • Holy smokes, the stock is still going up.
 Earnings are terrible, long-term fundamentals are not great, and the technical outlook is far from perfect.